 \subsection{Problem Set-Up}

-Consider an undirected and unweighted network $G=(V,E)$ where $V=\{1,2,\ldots,n\}$ is the set of nodes and $E\subset V\times V$ is the set of edges.
-The network can be represented by a symmetric adjacency matrix $A \in \{0,1\}^{n\times n}$ with $A_{ij}=1$ if $i$ and $j$ are connected.
-We assume that the observed network $G$ is sampled from a fixed and symmetric edge probability matrix $P \in \R^{n\times n}$ with $P_{ij} \in [0,1]$, so that the upper-diagonal entries of $A$ are independent Bernoulli random variables, with $\E[A_{ij}] =P_{ij}$.
-For simplicity, we only consider networks without self-loops so that $A_{ii}=0$ for all $i\in V$.
-This generating mechanism assuming independent edges is also referred to as the \textit{inhomogeneous Erd\H{o}s–R\'{e}nyi random graph} (e.g., \cite{bollobas2007phase}).
-Additionally, define $\lambda_n \coloneqq n^{-1} \sum_{i,j} P_{i,j} $ as the average expected degree.
-We emphasize our assumption again that $P$ is \textit{fixed} without node exchangeability, which differs from the common graphon setting in that we do not model the randomness of $P$.
-The only randomness is from Bernoulli realizations of $A$ from $P$.
-Note that for models assuming random $P$, our method is applicable conditionally.
+Consider an undirected, unweighted network $G=(V,E)$, where $V=\{1,2,\ldots,n\}$ is the set of nodes and $E\subset V\times V$ is the set of edges.
+The network can be represented by a symmetric adjacency matrix $A \in {0,1}^{n\times n}$, with $A_{ij}=1$ if there is an edge between $i$ and $j$, and $A_{ij}=0$ otherwise.
+We assume that the observed network $G$ is sampled from a fixed symmetric edge-probability matrix $P \in \R^{n\times n}$ with $P_{ij} \in [0,1]$, so that the entries of $A$ above the diagonal are independent Bernoulli random variables with $\E[A_{ij}] = P_{ij}$.
+For simplicity, we consider only networks without self-loops, so that $A_{ii}=0$ for all $i\in V$.
+This independent-edge generating mechanism is also referred to as the inhomogeneous Erd\H{o}s--R\'{e}nyi random graph model \cite{bollobas2007phase}.
+We emphasize that $P$ is fixed and the only randomness comes from the Bernoulli realizations of $A$ given $P$.
+For models with random $P$, our method is applicable conditionally on $P$.

-We focus our interests on network statistics, such as subgraph counts, clustering coefficients, and centrality scores \cite{newman2018networks}.
+We focus on network statistics such as subgraph counts, clustering coefficients, and centrality measures \cite{newman2018networks}.
 A network statistic can be viewed as a map $T: \{0,1\}^{n\times n} \to \R$ that takes $A$ as input and outputs $T(A)\in\R$.
-To make inference about the statistic $T$, it is one of our goals to construct confidence intervals for $\mu=\E[T(A)]$.
-For clarity, we often write $\mu = \mu(P)$ to indicate the obvious dependency of $\mu$ on $P$.
-The population mean $\mu(P)$ is often of more interest than the observation $T(A_{\mathrm{obs}})$ itself, as it is considered the signal in a noisy observation.
+To conduct inference on the statistic $T$, one of our goals is to construct confidence intervals for $\mu=\E[T(A)]$.
+For clarity, we often write $\mu = \mu(P)$ to indicate the dependence of $\mu$ on $P=\E A$.
+The population mean $\mu(P)$ is often of greater interest than the observed statistic $T(A_{\mathrm{obs}})$ itself, as it can be regarded as the signal underlying a noisy observation.